ndd21/PHYS281/docs/gravity.md

 ---
-title: Gravity simulation
+title: Gravitational simulation
 authors:
     - Iain Bertram
     - Matthew Pitkin
     - Brooke Simmons
     - Neil Drummond
-date: 2024-12-28
+date: 2025-12-07
 ---

-# Gravity simulation
+# Gravitational simulation

-The final project for PHYS281 involves developing a Python program that simulates the time evolution of a physical system.
-In particular, the goal is to explore the motion of several particles or extended bodies under the mutual influence of their gravitational fields.
-You will need to write up your findings in a report as detailed at the end of this [section](#project-description), so make sure that you leave enough time for this.
+The [final project](#project-description) for PHYS281 involves writing a Python program to simulate the motion of several particles or extended bodies under the mutual influence of their gravitational fields.
+You will also need to write up your findings in a report.

-As in the case of [numerical integration](numerical-integration.md), most physics simulations require approximations, which introduce errors (i.e., inaccuracies) in the results of the simulation.
-There are various ways to establish the size of this error:

-- Apply the simulation to a system for which there is an analytical solution to the equations of motion so that the predictions of the simulation can be directly tested against the exact results.
-This approach has the advantage of allowing you to unambiguously calculate the size of any error in the simulation due to approximations.
-However, it does not guarantee that the simulation will have the same size of error when it is applied to a situation for which there is not an analytical solution.

-- Apply the simulation to a system for which there are experimental data so that the simulation can be directly tested against reality.
-In some ways this is of course what physics is all about and so is a good approach.
-The difficulty here is that experimental data often contain many additional subtle effects which may not be included in your simulation, so it may not be easy to understand where any discrepancies come from.
-Furthermore, experimental results are not always free of errors.

-- For a range of systems, consider whether the simulation conserves quantities that you would expect to be conserved, e.g., total energy, or total linear momentum, or total angular momentum.
-Although conservation of energy etc. does not guarantee that the details of the simulation are accurate, it provides a quick global check of the simulation's properties.

-You will need to consider carefully how to use these approaches to assess the accuracy of your simulations.

-Let's consider the various steps in developing a simulation of particle motion in gravitational fields.
+To understand what is involved in a gravitational simulation, let's start by considering various scenarios of increasing complexity in which one or more particles move under the influence of gravity.

-## "Particle" (or "body") in the Earth's gravitational field
+## "Particle" in a uniform gravitational field

-To start off with, we want to simulate the trajectory of a particle in a cannonball-like trajectory close to the surface of the Earth.
-You should bear in mind from the start that ultimately we would like to create a simulation program that is extendible to the more general case where the acceleration due to gravity is not constant and depends on the other bodies involved in the simulation.
-You might initially write a program that can simulate the parabolic trajectories of a particle close to the surface of the Earth, but a bit of thought on how this might be extended to a more general case could save a lot of time later on.

-For simplicity, your simulation can be considered initially to be in two dimensions: the $x$-direction, which is parallel to the ground, and the $y$-direction, which is perpendicular to the ground.
-We are here assuming that the surface of the Earth can be treated as being approximately flat as long as we consider fairly short trajectories.
+To start off with, suppose we want to simulate the trajectory of a particle in a cannonball-like trajectory close to the surface of the Earth.
+For simplicity, the simulation can be considered initially to be in two dimensions: the $x$-direction, which is parallel to the ground, and the $y$-direction, which is perpendicular to the ground.
+We are here assuming that the surface of the Earth can be treated as being approximately flat, because we consider fairly short trajectories.
 Later on we can remove this assumption.

 In this case we can represent the approximate acceleration by: